kasrababaei/swift-notes/concurrency.md

 print(counter.count)
 ```

-## Tasks
+## Tasks - iOS 13

 A task is the basic unit of concurrency in the system.
-By looking at Instrument, can see it has the following lifetime states:
+By looking at Instrument,
+can see it has the following lifetime states:

 1. Creating
 2. Running